Looking Towards The Loans 2 Go Stand (photo)

 stand does not sit astride the half way line, but on

-one side towards the Stuart Plumbing Stand at one end.
+one side towards the Loans 2 Go Stand at one end.
+This

 Britannia Tyres Stand has a couple of small structures